 It interests me to see what and how others see: children articulate confidence in the midst of not knowing; my mother looks back and counts her mistakes.

-I am drawn to the writings of Raymond Carver and his depiction of living as an act of departure from a time and a place when we once knew ourselves.
+Words are lexical stitches.
+A sentence is a seam.
+To write is to pull a thread.
+I am drawn to the writings of Raymond Carver.
+He depicts living as an act of departure from a time and a place when we once knew ourselves.